madhubalaji/qtest-python-app/.amazonq/rules/check_rules.md

-Here's the text content from the image, which appears to be a coding style guide for comments:

 1. **Comment With Purpose**
 - Only include comments that add value to the code.
 Avoid redundant or self-explanatory comments.
 - ✓ Good: "# Using binary search for better performance on large datasets"
 - ✗ Bad: "# This adds two numbers" for 'a + b'

 2. **Avoid Noise**
 - Do not clutter the code with unnecessary comments.
 Comments should clarify, not distract.
 If the code is clear, no comment is needed.